pixelart7/chaiyapat-astro-site/content/about/04-education.md

 _Advisors: Dr. Tuul Triyason (King Mongkut’s University of Technology Thonburi) and Prof. Hiroaki Morino (Shibaura Institute of Technology)_

-Explore a way to find if two devices equipped with microphones are in proximity using noise in the environment.
+I investigated a method for determining the proximity of two devices that are equipped with microphones by analyzing ambient noise in their surroundings.